threedworld-mit/tdw/Documentation/lessons/read_write/logger.md

-##### Write Data
+##### Read/Write to Disk

 # The `Logger` add-on

-The [`Logger`](../../python/add_ons/logger.md) add-on will log every command sent to the build to a text file.
+The [`Logger`](../../python/add_ons/logger.md) add-on will log every command sent to the build to a text file per `communicate()` call.
 It can later read that text file and send those commands to the build.
 The `Logger` can be very useful when debugging code because it will allow you to capture and replay behavior without needing to use any particular controller.

 Add a `Logger` just like you'd add any other add-on: